PKU-Alignment/omnisafe/docs/source/foundations/notations.rst

 Introduction
 ------------
 In this section, we will introduce the notations used in this tutorial.
-In Reinforcement Learning, we often use the following two basic notations:
+In reinforcement learning, we often use the following two basic notations:
 **Linear Algebra** and **Constrained Markov Decision Processes**.
 Make sure you are familiar with this section before you start.
-You can return to this section any time you are puzzled by some notations in the following chapters.
+When you read the formulas in the following chapters, if you don't know the meaning of a certain mathematical symbol, please refer to the notations in this chapter.

 Linear Algebra
 --------------